NorthwoodsSoftware/GoJS-projects/README.md

 # GoJS Projects

-This is the directory for GoJS projects.
+This is the GitHub repository for GoJS projects.
 Each folder is a stand-alone project that uses GoJS alongside another library or technology.

 [GoJS](https://gojs.net) is a JavaScript and HTML5 library for creating interactive diagrams, charts, and graphs.